nikhilweee/vsleet-vscode/README.md

 ## Authentication

-Although you can use the `vsleet: Load Problem` and `vsleet: Local Solution` commands freely without authentication, you need to be authenticated to leetcode.com to run `vsleet: Run Solution` and `vsleet: Submit Solution`.
+Although you can use the `vsleet: New Problem` and `vsleet: Local Solution` commands freely without authentication, you need to be authenticated to leetcode.com to run `vsleet: Run Solution` and `vsleet: Submit Solution`.